markashleybell/markashleybell.com/posts/intellij-idea-fixing-permission-denied-connect-errors.md

  1. Open the IntelliJ IDEA `bin` folder—in my case, `C:\Program Files (x86)\JetBrains\IntelliJ IDEA Community Edition 12.0.1\bin`
  2. Open the `idea.exe.vmoptions` and `idea64.exe.vmoptions` files
- 3. Add the following on a new line at the end of each file:
+ 3. Add `-Djava.net.preferIPv4Stack=true` on a new line at the end of each file
-`-Djava.net.preferIPv4Stack=true`
  4. Save the files and restart IntelliJ IDEA

 You should now find IDEA can connect to online endpoints successfully.